jamesjmtaylor/blog/site/content/post/swift-kotlin-queue-performance.md

 ![Results](/img/blog/data.png)

 Both Swift and Kotlin performed poorly on the first 1,000 enqueues and dequeues.
-This was probably due to initiliazation of the the instrumentation taking a dispraportionately large amount of time.
-Once we got into  10,000 operations and above however the time per enqueue and dequeue leveled off significantly.
+This was probably due to initialization of the the instrumentation taking a disproportionately large amount of time.
+Once we got into 10,000 operations and above however, the time per enqueue and dequeue leveled off significantly.

 ![Graphs](/img/blog/graphs.png)